 Air filters play an essential role in preventing dirt, debris and other materials that can contaminate your engine.
 Without the filter, your car might be vulnerable to any garbage, dirt, and even air.
 It acts as a protective filter for your car’s heat vent and A/C. Ideally, you should change your air filter once a year or after 12,000 miles of the journey.
 It should take you less than 15 minutes to replace your car filter, but it would take you a whole day and some extra cash to have your mechanic change it for you.
 To replace it yourself, follow this procedure.

 - Different car models have slightly different placements of their car filters.
 The first thing for you to do is to search for the air filter.
 You can refer to the car’s manual if you want to find it quickly, or check underneath your car’s hood.
 It can be found in a rectangular box, and on its sides has metal clips.

 - The next thing to do is to pick up the box, open up the case and observe the placement of the filter.

-- After paying attention to the placement of the filter, remove the old one and replace it exactly how the old was the place.
+- After paying attention to the placement of the filter, remove the old one and replace it exactly how the old one was positioned.

-- Close up the box, clip back the metals and return the filter.
+- Close the box, clip back the metals and return the filter.

-Particular emphasis is placed on the car spark plug, don’t make a mistake on getting other types.
-Ideally, you will need to change your spark plug after traveling 30000 miles.
-This value might differ according to car model and manufacturer, so check your manual to be sure.
-To do this, you will need a few tools like the new spark plug, socket extension 12 inches long, racket wrench.
+Particular emphasis is placed on the car spark plug: Make sure to get the exact type you're replacing.
+Ideally, you will need to change your spark plug after traveling 30,000 miles.
+This value might differ depending on the car model and manufacturer, so check your manual to be sure.
+To do this, you will need a few tools and supplies, like a new spark plug, socket extension 12 inches long, and a racket wrench.
 Here’s how you can change the spark plug yourself.

 - As we know, the car manufacturer and model dramatically influence the number of cylinders in the car.
 Some cars have four plugs, others have six and others even have up to eight.